discoverygarden/islandora_spreadsheet_ingest/README.md

 ## Usage

-Migrate templates can be uploaded at `admin/structure/migrate_templates`.
+Migration templates can be uploaded at `admin/structure/migrate_templates`.
 Migrate source CSVs can be uploaded and associated with templates at `admin/structure/islandora_spreadsheet_ingest`.